RobTillaart/TCA9555/README.md

 This library gives easy control over the 16 pins of a TCA9555 chip.

-The pins can be used for input and output, and allow to set polarity.
+The pins can be used for INPUT (default) and OUTPUT, and allow to set polarity.

-The pins can be set per pin, or with a mask to set either 8 or 16 pins in one call.
+The pins can be set per single pin, or with a mask to set either 8 or 16 pins in one call.
-Note that for the 16 bit interface settings are not simultaneous as the 16 bit interface does 2 calls to the 8 bit interface.
+Note that for the 16 bit interface settings are not perfectly simultaneous as the 16 bit interface does in fact 2 calls to the 8 bit interface.

 #### TCA9535

-from datasheet:
+From datasheet:

 _The TCA9535 is identical to the TCA9555, except that the TCA9535 does not include the internal I/O pull-up resistor, which requires pull-ups and pull-downs on unused I/O pins when configured as an